 100 Fitzgerald Park Dr, Grand Ledge

-Word-on-the-street says this is a Lansing favorite.
-It has a beautiful view going for its Disc Golf Course and might be the place for you if you’re looking for a combination of both “field and forested play.”
+Word on the street is that this course is a Lansing favorite.
+This year-round Disc Golf Course might be the perfect place for you if you’re looking for a combination of both field and forested play.
 This is also a great course if you’re up for a challenge.
 Vehicle entry fees apply year-round.

 |Grand Woods Park |